Tanz0rz/haxe-fmod/docs/guides/fmod-manager.md

 # FmodManager

 `haxefmod.FmodManager` is the helper class most games talk to.
 It owns one background song slot.
 It plays sound effects fire-and-forget or through a handle.
-It exposes the master and bus controls a settings menu needs.
+It exposes the bus, VCA, and global parameter controls a settings menu and a dynamic mix need.
+Every call takes an FMOD Studio path or name and holds no handle.
 It is built entirely on the public layers underneath.
 Anything it does not cover is reachable through `haxefmod.runtime.FmodRuntime` and `haxefmod.studio.*`, with no hidden state.
+See [Beyond the helper class](#beyond-the-helper-class).

 Every call behaves the same on HaxeFlixel, Heaps, and Kha.
 The [engine setup calls](components.md#setup) only keep `Update()` running and wire focus and volume.